 In introductory courses, there are three “grades” that matter:

-- Identifying superstar students who you want to recruit to your research group.
+- Identifying superstar students who you want to recruit to your research group or as TAs.
 (A+ final grade, and letter)

 - Sending a signal that students should take more classes in your discipline and consider it as a major.
 (A)